shajiakhan/lab-docs/tasks/openstack/launch-windows-server-instance.md

-# Launch an Windows Server instance
+# Launch an Windows Server instance in OpenStack

 The steps below apply for most use cases.
 Your instructor will provide specific guidance if needed.